 Common allergies in senior dogs could be to specific proteins or grains and could be accompanied by other signs, such as persistent scratching or a rash.
 If your senior dog appears to have a sensitive stomach due to an ingredient in dog food or teats, it may require trialing you might need to try different foods with varying protein types to determine which is best for your dog.
 Check with your veterinarian if you have trouble finding a food that suits your dog’s sensitive stomach.

-Senior Dogs Can Develop Sensitive Stomachs
+Why Senior Dogs Develop Sensitive Stomachs

 Dogs can develop sensitive stomachs as they age, even to dog food and treats that they may have been eating for some time.
 This is caused by natural changes in senior dogs’ ability to digest foods as they get older.
 Just as their legs, eyes, and ears might not work as well as they once did, senior dogs’ stomachs and intestines might not break down and absorb nutrients as efficiently as they once did.